mentis-dev/email_cleaning_service/README.md

 email_cleaner = EmailCleaner(tracking_uri, storage_uri)
 ```

-Usage revolves around the emailCleaner classwhich is the preferred interface for the package.
+Usage revolves around the emailCleaner class which is the preferred interface for the package.
 The class takes two arguments, the tracking_uri and the storage_uri.
 The tracking_uri is the uri of the MLflow tracking server and the storage_uri is the uri of the storage server (can be a path to a local folder).

 BaseModel classes exist to simplify interactions with the class.
 The most important of these is the PipelineSpecs class which is used to define the pipeline to be used for cleaning the emails.